G-dH/advanced-alttab-window-switcher/README.md

 - Configurable hotkeys
 - Option `Hover Selects item` - allows to disable select item by hovering mouse.
 **Improved:**
-- Search prefers words and titles starting with entered pattern **Fixed:**
+- Search prefers words and titles starting with entered string **Fixed:**
 - `Fullscreen Selected on Empty WS` action - restore window on removed workspace crashes GS.
 - Unaccessible items if `Show selected window/app imediately` is enabled and the switcher popup is wider than screen.